timothyrusso/fabrikam-global-webapp/README.md

 # fabrikam-global-webapp

-This is a Node js web application that run a server which can handle requests to a Microsoft SQL database.
+This is a Node js web application that run a server which can handle requests to a PostgreSQL database.
 The database contain informations about the employees of the Fabrikam Global company.

 ## How to run it locally